BorisHV/Drinkomania/README.md

 A drink recipe web application with commenting and grading functionality.
-Drinks fetched from api.
+Recipes fetched from sprinto api.